Arnos Vale Cemetery: War graves

 The memorial, designed by W H Watkins, commissioned by the British Red Cross Society and paid for by public subscription, was unveiled by Emily, Duchess of Beaufort and dedicated by the Bishop of Bristol, the Right Rev George Nickson on 21 October 1921.
 It consists of a central gallery of five arches (with the four bronze panels on the wall directly behind the two pairs of arches either side of the central arch) and two flanking walls.
 On which are carved the inscriptions:

+Another memorial erected by the CWGC commemorates 69 service personnel who were cremated at the crematorium during World War II.

 Archives

 Burial registers are held by the Arnos Vale Cemetery Trust.
 Records of the Friends of Arnos Vale Cemetery are held at Bristol Archives (Ref.
 45068) (online catalogue).